neclimdul/marketo-rest/docs/Asset/Api/FormsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$name = "name_example"; // string | Name of the form
+$name = 'name_example'; // string | Name of the form
-$status = "status_example"; // string | Status filter for draft or approved versions
+$status = 'status_example'; // string | Status filter for draft or approved versions
-$folder = "folder_example"; // string | JSON representation of parent folder, with members 'id', and 'type' which may be 'Folder' or 'Program'
+$folder = 'folder_example'; // string | JSON representation of parent folder, with members 'id', and 'type' which may be 'Folder' or 'Program'

 try {
     $result = $apiInstance->getLpFormByNameUsingGET($name, $status, $folder);